galminyana/galminyana.github.io/Assignment06.md

         add rax, 59
         syscall
 ```
 To apply polymorphism, first thing that's going to be done is to remove from the stack the command string.
 It will be stored into `.text` section and accessed by Rel Addressing.
 For that, a variable is created for each parameter of the command, and a NULL appended to the end of each string.
-To append the NULLs, RDX is used to avoid NULLs and hence why it's initialized to `0x00` with the `cdq`.
-To use the `cdq` to make RDX "0", RAX needs to be greater or equal to "0", and that's why the syscall number assignment to RAX has been moved to the start.
+To append the NULLs, **RDX** is used to avoid NULLs. and hence why it's initialized to `0x00` with the `cdq`.
+To use the `cdq` to make **RDX** "0", **RAX** needs to be greater or equal to "0", and that's why the syscall number assignment to **RAX** has been moved to the start.
 This changes completelly the code, that does not look like the original:
 ```asm
 global _start